 Unit 2: Hospitality and Catering in Action

 In this practical unit students learn practical cookery skills.
-During the summer term of Year 10 students must complete a 5-hour portfolio of evidence and a 4-hour practical on the topic of Healthy Eating.
+During the summer term of Year 10 students must complete a 5-hour controlled assessment portfolio of evidence and a 4-hour practical exam on the topic of Healthy Eating.
 This unit is worth 60% of the final grade.